 I love wood and the freedom of expressing what I want.
 I trust my eye.
 New expressions come from not being afraid to challenge an original idea.

 From the elegant lines of a spalted maple vase to the highly crafted design of a cherry and poplar table, Olson's work shows both his craftsmanship and his imagination.
 The size, shape and grain of wood plank determine its inner form; however Roger will often maneuver the piece of work a number of different ways to develop his particular vision.

-Roger takes part in Woodturning Conferences across Western Canada.
-His work has received high honours in the Alberta Woodworking and Tool Shows as well as other woodturning exhibits.
-Roger has had two solo exhibitions at our gallery.
+Olson takes part in Woodturning Conferences across Western Canada, where his work has received high honors in Alberta Woodworking & Tool Shows as well as other woodturning exhibits.
+Roger had solo exhibitions at the Lethbridge Public Library and at the Galt Museum, Lethbridge (2008) and two solo exhibitions at the Willock & Sax Gallery (2001, 2006).

 The artist lives in Southern Alberta and has worked with wood for over 40 years.
 He is a cabinetmaker by trade stemming from a four-year apprenticeship degree in carpentry from the Southern Alberta Institute of Technology (SAIT).
 He began woodturning by attending workshops given by Dr. Jim Farr.

 Private collections: Hong Kong, Germany, Switzerland, Japan, Ireland, the United States, and across Canada.